chicken-teriyaki-cup-rice/2fast2macropad/README.md

 ![box demo](https://user-images.githubusercontent.com/91502105/200045794-a2d4f731-8c65-4bdf-82d1-4c24d0e41eaf.gif)

 1. The last clicked item stays RED so I can visually confirm what I copied last pretty easily.
-This prevents pasting the wrong prompts in a fast paced high volume environment.
+This prevents pasting the wrong prompts in a fast paced, high volume environment.
 2. Yellow for hover (same reason above).
 3. Black text on yellow hover (instead of white) for easy readability.
 4. Blue has high contrast with yellow/red and fades with the background so my eyes zero in on either red or yellow.